An opt-in is a term used when someone agrees to subscribe to your marketing channels, generally via email.

 As already noted, email marketing is the most effective way to nurture leads, generate revenue, and continue building customer relationships.

-Interestingly, while email – once it gets to your target – is highly effective, the process to create that email for the overwhelming majority of companies is pretty much the exact opposite.
-It takes a week or more to get just one email out the door for 80% of all brands.
-And it’s not uncommon for it to take even longer.
+Interestingly, although email—once it gets to your target—is highly effective, the process of creating that email is pretty much the exact opposite for the majority of companies.
+It takes a week or more to get just one email out the door for 80% of all brands—and it’s not uncommon for it to take even longer.

-The reason is the way those marketing emails are created.
+The reason is the way those companies are creating marketing emails.
 The common method involves the use of single-purpose tools used by specialists operating in silos.
-This results in a complicated process, marked by lots of back-and-forth between those involved in the email creation, that’s prone to bottlenecks.
+This approach results in a complicated process marked by lots of back-and-forth between those involved in the email creation, which makes it prone to bottlenecks.
 There is a way to create better emails faster.

-The Stensul Email Creation Platform™ brings all involved to a single environment that lets them create more effective emails in less time.
+The Stensul Email Creation Platform™ brings all involved into a single environment that lets them create more effective emails in less time.
 Stensul has simplified collaboration and streamlined email creation.
-With Stensul you can cut email creation time up to 90% so you have the time to test, refine your strategy while efficiently creating more performant emails.
+With Stensul, you can cut email creation time up to 90% so you have the time to test and refine your strategy while efficiently creating high-performing emails.
 What you send your email opt-ins is up to you, but if you’re re-thinking how you send it, Stensul can help.
 Click here to get started with a free demo.